gipplab/PhysWikiQuiz/README.md

 ## PhysWikiQuiz

 We present **PhysWikiQuiz**, a Physics Questions Generation and Interrogation System.
 The system can generate physics questions from [Wikidata](https://wikidata.org) items, given a Formula Concept Name or QID (e.g., 'speed' or 'Q11376') user input.
 Each question contains comprehensive details of the involved physical quantities, and randomly generated numerical values.
-In a consecutive step, a student can input an possible answer.
-The system then checks the correctness of the user input in terms of value and unit respectively.
-In the last stage, the system finally generates an correct explanation of the solution, including its calculation path.
+In a consecutive step, a student can input an answer.
+The system then checks the correctness of the user input in terms of quantity value and unit respectively.
+In the last stage, the system finally generates a correct explanation of the solution, including its calculation path.

 **PhysWikiQuiz** is a web-based system, implemented with Flask, a micro web-framework written in Python.
 The required metadata for formulae is retrieved from [Wikidata](https://wikidata.org) by means of [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) queries or [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot).

 ## Motivation

-Examination is the essential part for every student’s academic life.
-A large portion of any Physics examination is based upon formula based numerical examples.
-This system accelerates the process of examination preparation by generating large numbers of novel questions from the open and continuously evolving source database [Wikidata](https://wikidata.org).
-The question generation helps students to have study material to train for exams and professors or tutors to automatically prepare exam sheets, which significantly reduces their time efforts.
+Examination is the essential part in every student’s academic life.
+A significant portion of any physics examination is based upon formula based numerical examples.
+This system accelerates the process of examination preparation by generating large numbers of novel questions from the open and continuously evolving semantic knowledge-base [Wikidata](https://wikidata.org).
+The question generation helps students to have study material to train for exams and teachers, tutors, or professors to automatically prepare exam sheets, which significantly reduces their time efforts.
 Moreover, generating different questions and values for each student separately makes student cheating more difficult.

 ## Demo Examples